Toronto Blue Jays and Halloween: A Spooky Showdown

 Nick Logan · CBC News · Posted: Oct 31, 2025 8:58 AM EDT | Last Updated: October 31

-The confluence of wicked weather and the chance of Canada's only professional baseball team winning its first championship in 32 years could be forcing some tough decisions about celebrating Halloween tonight.
+For those who sacrifice watching Game 6 to take the kids trick-or-treating, beware of Mother Nature.
+In some parts of the country, she isn't going to be playing nice.
+The confluence of wicked weather and the chance of Canada's only professional baseball team winning its first championship in 32 years could force some tough decisions about celebrating Halloween tonight.

 Tonight's Game 6 against the Los Angeles Dodgers gets underway at 8 p.m.
 ET in Toronto.

+Venues that were planning Halloween parties are now scrambling to set up for a doubleheader.
 Barbara MacPhee is among them.
 The Torontonian goes all out for Halloween, turning her midtown sports bar, The Cat's Cradle Sports and Spirits, into a scene straight out of Tales from the Crypt and hosting karaoke.

+As MacPhee told The Canadian Press, this year she has to push all of that back.
 "I'm built on Halloween, and my husband is built on sports.
 So this day is like a mega-amalgamation of him versus me, pretty much," she quipped.

 She'll take her three kids out from 6 p.m. to 7 p.m., hand out candy from 7 until 8, and then drive to the bar, which she said takes roughly 45 minutes with traffic.
+After the game, they'll return to their scheduled spooky programming.

 Comments